-My daughter Meredith graduated from High Point University (NC) majoring in Visual Merchandising Design and currently works at Diane von Furstenberg in New York City.
+My daughter Meredith graduated from High Point University (NC) majoring in Visual Merchandising Design after that she went to work for Diane von Furstenberg in New York City.
 Now she is living in Florence, Italy pursuing her Master’s degree at Polimoda Fashion School.

-Michael graduated from Duquesne University (PA) majoring in Music Composition and Technology and he is currently working on his Master’s Degree at NYU.
+Michael graduated from Duquesne University (PA) majoring in Music Composition and Technology and he’s completed a Master’s Degree at NYU.
 Currently, he’s in the midst of completing Tonmeister certification at NYU.

-Our 7-year-old, Eli goes to elementary school here in Defiance, Ohio and he hangs out with his dog, Georgie!
+Our 9-year-old, Eli goes to elementary school and he enjoys playing Fortnite, Basketball, and hanging out with his dog, Georgie!
 He is still getting over the loss of his best friend Spartacus – a 170 pound Great Dane!
 (Pictured to the right.)

-I am the oldest of 4 boys and each of my younger brothers has taken their own path in athletics.
-Jimmy is the Offensive Coordinator at Pope John High School (NJ).
+I am the oldest of 4 boys and each of my younger brothers has taken a path in athletics.
+Jimmy is the head football coach at Livingston High School (NJ).
 George has been involved with football (Video, Football Operations) as well as in athletic administration at the Division 1 level and is currently the Director of Football Operations at the University of North Texas.
 My youngest brother Louie coaches special teams at the University of Kentucky.

 See, years ago, I started on this journey of entrepreneurship and created five different companies while coaching the game.
 (I guess I wasn’t busy enough…)

 I set out to be this football coach that juggled his career along with numerous other ventures on the side.
 I worked 18-hour days for two decades and rarely took vacations…